Optimal uncertainty bounds for multivariate kernel regression under bounded noise: A Gaussian process-based dual function: Conclusions

 \section{Conclusions}

 We have derived a tight, deterministic uncertainty bound for kernel-based worst-case uncertainty quantification.
-The duality-based formulation extends the applicability of kernel-based uncertainty bounds to the multivariate case and more complex noise descriptions, while unifying a range of existing results in the literature.
+The duality-based formulation extends kernel-based uncertainty bounds to more complex noise descriptions, and unifies a range of existing results.
 Enabled by the unconstrained problem formulation, the numerical results highlight the effectiveness of the bound in reducing the size of the uncertainty envelope, motivating its application to downstream tasks such as Bayesian optimization or safe learning-based control.